 Kris Longwell says

-Hi Gina, we've not tried to air fry these, but my hunch is they would do great in an air fryer.
-The batter (though dredged in flour) is still quite wet, and we've never had success with any type of wet(ish) batter in our air fryer!
+Hi Gina, we’ve not tried to air fry these, but my hunch is they wouldn’t do great in an air fryer.
+The batter (though dredged in flour) is still quite wet, and we’ve never had success with any type of wet(ish) batter in our air fryer!
 You could bake them and they should crisp up!
 Hope this helps!
 Let us know if you make the shrimp and how they turn out!
 Best, Kris & Wesley

 Lisa says